 The months and weeks have gone by and you find yourself on the eve of the big test.
-So, what do you do with the 24 hours that stand between you and the entrance exam?
+So, what are you supposed to do the day before your SAT or ACT test?

 Don’t Cram or Over-Study

-This may seem counter-intuitive, but you honestly shouldn’t study that much the day before.
-If you’ve prepared well over the last couple months, you’ll be ready.
+This may seem counter-intuitive, but you honestly shouldn’t study that much the day before your SAT or ACT test.
+If you’ve prepared well over the last couple of months, you’ll be ready.
 Cramming additional stuff in just won’t stick in your mind.
 Instead, if you feel that you want to do some studying, focus on reviewing rather than memorizing new concepts.
 Just an hour or so will do.